Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

-$f$ represents noise frequency.
-In all generated series $f$ is fixed to 0.3, and $\sigma^2_{noise}$ to 0.1 (if not otherwise specified).
+Unless otherwise stated, the noise frequency is $f=0.3$, the noise mean is zero, and the noise-variance parameter is $\sigma^2_{\mathrm{noise}}=0.1$.
 The stability of prediction performance is evaluated by the ratio of the standard deviation to the mean of the Mean Squared Error (MSE); lower values indicate greater stability.

-The stability of prediction performance was performed on Dataset 2 with parameters ranging as follows: \begin{itemize} \item Noise frequency $f$ varied from 0 to 1 with a step of 0.05 \item Number of time series $N$ ranged from 3 to 19 with a step of 2 \item Noise amount: $\sigma^2_{noise}$---values are: 0.01, 0.05, 0.1, 0.2, 0.5, 1, 2, 3, and~5. \end{itemize} Figure \ref{Stress test} provides two important insights into the models' performance.
+The stability of prediction performance was assessed on Dataset 2 with parameters ranging as follows: \begin{itemize} \item Noise frequency $f$ varied from 0 to 1 with a step of 0.05 \item Number of time series $N$ ranged from 3 to 19 with a step of 2 \item Noise amount: $\sigma^2_{\mathrm{noise}}$---values are: 0.01, 0.05, 0.1, 0.2, 0.5, 1, 2, 3, and~5. \end{itemize} Figure \ref{Stress test} provides two important insights into the models' performance.
 On the left side of the figure, the focus is on how prediction stability varies with changes in noise frequency, represented by $f$.
-DCITs shows resilience against fluctuations in noise levels, only exhibiting a small increase in instability at very high frequencies.
-In contrast, IMV-LSTM displays a marked rise in instability for $f>0.4$.The right panel of the figure analyzes the impact of varying the number of time series, $N$, on prediction stability.
-In this context, DCITs consistently outperforms IMV-LSTM, showcasing superior stability across diverse testing conditions.
+DCIts shows resilience against fluctuations in noise levels, only exhibiting a small increase in instability at very high frequencies.
+In contrast, IMV-LSTM displays a marked rise in instability for $f>0.4$.
+The right panel of the figure analyzes the impact of varying the number of time series, $N$, on prediction stability.
+In this context, DCIts shows greater stability across diverse testing conditions than IMV-LSTM.
 Additionally, both models demonstrate similar behavior and achieve comparable performance for noise levels $\sigma^2_{\text{noise}} \leq 1$.
-However, for $\sigma^2_{\text{noise}} > 1$, DCITs achieves a significantly lower mean squared error (MSE), outperforming IMV-LSTM by an order of magnitude.
+However, for $\sigma^2_{\text{noise}} > 1$, DCIts achieves a significantly lower mean squared error (MSE), outperforming IMV-LSTM by an order of magnitude.